Integrating Microsoft Teams into the WebMail Calendar

 This integration is available starting with Axigen X6 (10.6.0).

 Axigen's integration with Microsoft Teams enables users to add Teams* meeting invitations linked to their personal Teams account when scheduling a calendar event in WebMail.
-This integration ensures that any modifications made to the event within WebMail are automatically synchronized with the Teams application, reflecting updates in real-time.
+This integration ensures that any modifications made to the event within WebMail are automatically synchronized with the Teams application, reflecting updates in real time.
 This synchronization helps maintain consistency and ensures that all participants have the latest information.

 Concepts

-These tokens are available for 1 hour, when they expire, Axigen will request a refresh token to ask for a new token.
+These tokens are available for 1 hour.
+When they expire, Axigen will request a refresh token to ask for a new token.

 Essentially, the Teams application acts as a frontend.
 Through OAuth, it allows Axigen, as a delegate, to perform a small set of operations on behalf of a user, based on the consent the user has given.